howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 ### Creating a GraphQL server

-Now that you have a schema, you can finally create your GraphQl server inside `index.ts`.
+Now that you have a schema, you can finally create your GraphQL server inside `index.ts`.

 <Instruction>